jundalisay/superb/content/en/social/economics/last-capitalist.md

 {{< me date="2019" >}}
 Accordingly, The Vision Fund's companies, such as Uber, WeWork, and ARM for example, have been losing money steadily.

 In a short time, the Vision Fund is experiencing what the great mercantile companies experienced.
 History repeats itself and unless those tech monopolies don't change course, we can safely predict that they will also go to ruin like the mercantile companies of the past.

 The behavior of human ego is consistent throughout history even if it is masked by the most advanced technology, since ego is the cause and technology is just an effect.
 {{< /me >}}

+## Supereconomics Favors Small Businesses Working Together as a Large Entity

+Our system primarily empowers micro and small businesses, allowing a natural micromanagement.
+Large impact can be done by such small enterprises through collaboration and cooperation.

 [^1]: The advent of 'deep learning' in artificial inteligence (AI) allowed many tech people, us included, to have ideas on the next big thing.
 The problem is that outsiders to AI think that AI is some tool that can be used instantly.
 In reality, it needs a lot of data which takes a lot of work and time collect, clean, and process.